-The Pros and Cons of Using an In-house Dental Membership Plan
+The Pros and Cons of In-house Dental Membership Plans

 I bet you’ve never thought of Amazon as competition for your dental practice.

-No, Jeff Bezos hasn’t released a new, mail-order dental treatment service (yet), but he does have something you may have heard of called Amazon Prime.
+No, Jeff Bezos hasn’t released a new, mail-order dental treatment service (yet), but he does have Amazon Prime.
 More than 100 million Americans subscribe to Prime, and why not?
-You pay a reasonable annual fee and in return get perks like free shipping, free services, and discounted offers.
+For a reasonable annual fee, users get perks like free shipping, free services, and discounted offers.

 What does that have to do with you?
 Well, that same type of discount subscription model has been gaining popularity in dental practices over the past decade, and if you don’t currently offer an in-house dental membership plan for your patients, your competitors may be.
 Before you fall too far behind, it may be time to reevaluate your dental marketing strategies and at least consider the pros and cons of adding a subscription plan to your practice.

-As I mentioned above, dental membership plans are basically a subscription service where your patients can pay you a recurring monthly or annual fee and receive a defined package of free services and discounted pricing.
-Typical plans might include a certain number of free hygiene visits and discounted rates on elective or restorative care.
+In-house dental membership plans are basically subscription services where your patients pay a recurring monthly or annual fee and receive a defined package of included services and discounted pricing on other care.
+Typical dentistry plans might include a limited number of free hygiene, preventive care visits and discounted rates on elective or restorative care.

-Patients like in-house dental membership plans because they make dental care more affordable, especially when they don’t have an employer-provided dental insurance plan.
-We’ve found it to be a highly effective dental marketing strategy.
+Patients like in-house dental membership plans because they make dental care more affordable, especially for uninsured patients who don’t have an employer-provided dental insurance plan.
+We’ve also found these plans to be a highly effective dental marketing strategy.

-Don’t confuse these with national and regional dental membership networks.
-Those are more like traditional insurance providers in the sense that patients choose from a list of participating dentists and show their membership card to receive discounts.
+It’s important not to confuse these plans with national and regional dental membership networks.
+Those are more like traditional insurance providers in the sense that patients choose from a list of participating dentists and show their membership cards to receive discounts.
 The benefits are similar for patients, but not for dentists.

 Why You Might Like an In-house Dental Membership Plan for Your Practice